walkerkq/baby_data/sleep/baby_sleep.md

 ![](baby_sleep_files/figure-gfm/all_sleeps-1.png)<!-- -->

-You can see how disordered the first few weeks were, with just about as much day sleep as night sleep.
+The first few weeks were pretty disordered, with just about as much day sleep as night sleep.
 Luckily, her night sleep showed steady improvements over time.
 While she wasn’t keen on daytime sleep, she didn’t have her days and nights mixed up for very long.
 We got our first glorious 5 hour stretch around week 4, and the first signs of